 Tags: Cuba, guajira guantanamera, Guantanamera, Jackson Browne, José Martí, Joseíto Fernández, Julián Orbón, Latin America, Latin American culture, Latin American music, Learning in context, Mark Johnson, Peter Seeger, Playing for Change, Poemas sencillos, rosa blanca, Simple Poems, taínos, The Sandpippers, We Shall Overcome, Whitney Kroenke

 About hoxton spanish tutor infoHi, my name is Adrian Sanchez.
 I am passionate about words and languages, particularly Spanish, the language I learned at my mother’s knee.
 I am curious about how languages change and evolve.
 I am a qualified Spanish Teacher (CLTA) and a journalist.
 I have taught in literacy campaigns in Latin America and given Spanish tuition in Spain and in the UK.
 I would like to share some of my thoughts on the Spanish language; and particularly on what I have learned from my students, who in many ways have become my teachers throughout the years.
-Spanish is a vast and beautiful language and I would like you to accompany me on a journey of discoveries, so I will be presenting two blogs per month and I would like to hear from you.
-Here is a link to my webpage: spanish-tutor.info You can visit my blog here: spanishtutorinfo.wordpress.com Email: info@Spanish-tutor.info Thank you!
+Spanish is a vast and beautiful language and I would like you to accompany me on a journey of discoveries.
+You can visit my blog here: spanishtutorinfo.wordpress.com Email: firstname.lastname@example.org Thank you!

 - 81,578 hits